Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Important Properties of ODDM Modulation

 \subsection{Implementation Methods}

 Being a standard MC modulation, ODDM can be implemented straightforwardly via the analog and digital approaches mentioned in Section \ref{tfmc_imple_method}.
-In particular, we can substitute $\mathcal T=\frac{T_0}{M}$ and $\mathcal F=\frac{1}{NT_0}$ or $T=NT_0$ into Figs. \ref{adi1}-\ref{adi2n_ifft3}, and replace $g(t)$ by $u(t)$.
+In particular, we can substitute $\Delta T=\frac{T_0}{M}$ and $\Delta F=\frac{1}{NT_0}$ or $T=NT_0$ into Figs. \ref{adi1}-\ref{adi2n_ifft3}, and replace $g(t)$ by $u(t)$.
 However, due to the long duration of $u(t)$, these direct implementations have a high complexity, even if we generate $\tilde x_m(t)$ using the IFFT.

 Figure \ref{oddmwaveform} shows an ODDM waveform without CP and CS, when $N=4$.
 One can see that due to the limited duration of $a(t)$, $x_m(t)$ namely $\tilde x _m(t-m\frac{T_0}{M})$ shaped (multiplied) by $u(t-m\frac{T_0}{M})$ becomes discontinuous with $N$ segments, {each with a length} $T_a$.
-When $T_a\ll T_0$, it has been proved in {\cite[Appendix A]{oddm}} that instead of {using} $u(t-m\frac{T_0}{M})$-based pulse shaping, we can generate the discrete samples $\tilde {\mathbf x}_m^T$ and then filter them with $a(t)$ to \emph{approximate} $x_m(t)$.
-For example, the fourth segment of $x_m(t)$ can be approximately generated by filtering/pulse-shaping $\tilde x_m[3]$ with $a(t)$, as shown in Fig. {\ref{oddmwaveform}.
+When $T_a\ll T_0$, it has been proved in {\cite[Appendix A]{oddm}} that instead of {using} $u(t-m\frac{T_0}{M})$-based pulse-shaping, we can generate the discrete samples $\tilde {\mathbf x}_m^T$ and then filter them with $a(t)$ to \emph{approximate} $x_m(t)$.
+For example, the fourth segment of $x_m(t)$ can be approximately generated by filtering or sample-wise pulse-shaping $\tilde x_m[3]$ with $a(t)$, as shown in Fig. {\ref{oddmwaveform}.
 This approximation is actually \emph{valid for any other subpulses}, as long as $T_a\ll T_0$.
 As a result, we have ODDM approximated by a filtered OFDM, where the filter is a \emph{wideband} filter to retain the frequency diversity created by the sampling-induced aliasing, see detailed explanations in {Remarks 2 and 4} of \cite{oddm}.

-The wideband filtered OFDM based approximation leads to the low-complexity implementation of ODDM shown in Fig. \ref{oddm_di1}, where a sample-wise filtering/pulse-shaping is employed \cite{oddm}.
+The wideband filtered OFDM based approximation leads to the low-complexity implementation of ODDM shown in Fig. \ref{oddm_di1}, where a filtering or sample-wise pulse-shaping is employed \cite{oddm}.
 Moreover, because the $M$ branches of Fig. \ref{oddm_di1} share the same filter $a(t)$, we can exchange the order of the TMX and the filters to further simplify the implementation.
 The resultant simplified approximate implementation of ODDM using a digital TMX and a single wideband filter is shown in Fig. \ref{oddm_di2}.
+The generated \emph{approximate} ODDM waveform can be written as \cite{2024_TCOM_JunTong_ODDMoverPhysicalChannels}